-A turning point in the sales of touchscreen has finally come.
-Ever since the keypad became overrated and we switched to touchscreens, everyday something new springs up to provide a further jolt in the evolution of this technology.
-We have till now witnessed touchscreen phones with sliding keypad, touchscreens that can bend and many others.
+A turning point in the sales of the touchscreen has finally come.
+Ever since the keypad became overrated and we switched to touchscreens, every day something new springs up to provide a further jolt in the evolution of this technology.
+We have till now witnessed touchscreen phones with sliding keypads, touchscreens that can bend, and many others.
 But we have never seen a single phone having two display screens.
 Well, till now we hadn’t.
-Here comes Yotaphone supporting a dual screen display to blow your mind off.
+Here comes Yotaphone supporting a dual-screen display to blow your mind off.

-The rear screen can operate in 3 main modes: YotaCover, that acts as a lock screen, displaying pictures from your gallery, a set of 4 homescreens which are similar to Android with widgets for weather, favorite contacts and app icons and a mode wherever it merely shows a similar robot interface you see on the liquid crystal display face.
+The rear screen can operate in 3 main modes: YotaCover, which acts like a lock screen, displaying pictures from your gallery, a set of 4 home screens that are similar to Android with widgets for weather, favorite contacts, and app icons and a mode wherever it merely shows a similar robot interface you see on the liquid crystal display face.